jochasinga/gtime/README.md

 ```

-Want to find out how much 30 minutes is?
+How much 30 minutes is?

 ```go